COLLEGE OF ENGINEERING & SCIENCE

 Process Control Systems Equipment

-The process control system shows the dynamics of level control.
-The system is connected to a computer in the Process Control Lab.
-Control characteristics such as the proportional, integral and derivative values (PID) are programmed into the system and control dynamics are recorded for calculations.
-There is also a completely pneumatic flow control system that is used by the students to demonstrate the proportional and integral (PI) value impact on flow control.
+The process control experiment shows the different dynamics between level, flow and temperature control.
+The Level Control System is connected to a computer in the Process Control Lab.
+Control characteristics such as the proportional, integral, and derivative values (PID) are programmed into the system and control dynamics are recorded for calculations.
+The completely pneumatic Flow Control System used by the students to demonstrate the proportional and integral (PI) value impact on flow control.
+The Temperature Control System shows the different dynamics of PID control for temperature compared to level control.